 Laboratory testing

-For the scope of this research three steel clamps, two double-T shaped (S.200, S.214) and one square bracket shaped (S.245), all previously used in restoration works executed under the supervision of N. Balanos, were provided to the authors by YSMA.
-The clamps were submitted to a series of chemical analyses, mechanical tests, microscopic evaluation, and electrochemical corrosion testing.
+For the scope of this research, three steel clamps, two double-T shaped (S.200, S.214) and one square-bracket shaped (S.245), all previously used in restoration works executed under the supervision of Balanos, were provided to the authors by YSMA.
+The clamps were submitted to a series of chemical analyses, mechanical tests, microscopic evaluation and electrochemical corrosion testing.

-Elemental chemical analyses were conducted by an ARL3460 automatic Optical Emission Spectrometer (OES) and Tensile tests were performed by a Roell Amsler System MFL UPN 1000 apparatus at Halyvourgiki Inc. laboratories on specimens cut out of the three clamps (S.200, S.214 and S.245).
-The assessment of the experimental data for the calculation of the mechanical properties of the clamp specimens was performed with respect to the EN 10080 (2005) Standard, taking into consideration the actual geometric characteristics of the specimens.
-Micro-Hardness Tests were performed using an Instron Wolpert GmbH V-testor 4021.
-Fracture surfaces were examined by means of Scanning Electron Microscopy, using a FEI 200 SEM equipped with a tungsten filament and an Everhart-Thornley Detector.
-Metallographic observations were performed to cross sections, polished to 0.25 μm and etched by Nital 2 % ethanol reagent for 30 s, using a Leitz Aristomet Optical Microscope under crossed Nicols.
+Elemental chemical analyses were conducted using an ARL3460 automatic optical emission spectrometer (OES), and tensile tests were performed with a Roell Amsler System MFL UPN 1000 apparatus at the Halyvourgiki Inc. laboratory on specimens cut out of the three clamps (S.200, S.214 and S.245).
+The assessment of the experimental data for the calculation of the mechanical properties of the clamp specimens was performed in accordance with the EN 10080 (2005) standard, taking into consideration the actual geometric characteristics of the specimens.
+Micro-hardness tests were performed using an Instron Wolpert GmbH V-testor 4021.
+Fracture surfaces were examined by means of scanning electron microscopy (SEM), using a FEI 200 SEM equipped with a tungsten filament and an Everhart-Thornley Detector.
+Metallographic observations were performed on cross sections, polished to 0.25 μm and etched by Nital 2 % ethanol reagent for 30 s using a Leitz Aristomet optical microscope under crossed Nicols.

-The potentiodynamic electrochemical measurements on the corroded surfaces of the three steel clamps under investigation, were conducted using a typical three-electrode cell configuration in 350 mL electrolyte volume, connected to a GAMRY potentiostat.
-The clamp specimen was employed as the working electrode (WE), a Ag/AgCl (ASE3.5M KCl) electrode as reference (RE) and a Pt wire as the auxiliary electrode (AUX).
-The control of all test parameters and the subsequent analyses/ modelling of the experimental data were performed by the CMS 100 software.
-The specimens free corrosion potential was recorded for 30 minutes at open circuit conditions and then a Tafel curve was acquired at a scan rate of 1 mV/s.
-The potential range of the anodic sweep was set at Open Circuit Potential (OCP) ± 200 mV.
+The potentiodynamic electrochemical measurements on the corroded surfaces of the three steel clamps under investigation were conducted using a typical three-electrode cell configuration in 350 mL electrolyte volume, connected to a GAMRY potentiostat.
+The clamp specimen was employed as the working electrode, an Ag/AgCl (ASE3.5M KCl) electrode as a reference and a Pt wire as the auxiliary electrode.
+The control of all test parameters and the subsequent analyses/ modelling of the experimental data were performed using CMS 100 software.
+The specimen’s free corrosion potential was recorded for 30 minutes under open-circuit conditions, and then a Tafel curve was acquired at a scan rate of 1 mV/s.
+The potential range of the anodic sweep was set at open-circuit potential (OCP) ± 200 mV.

-The city of Athens exhibits environmental conditions typical of an urban-industrial-marine environment.
-For that purpose, a synthetic electrolyte representative of the wet precipitation in Athens city centre was produced in the lab, based on atmospheric pollution data collected in this particular geographical area in 1998 [13].
-This aqueous electrolyte mixture contains dissolved sulphates, nitrates, chlorides and carbonates at suitable concentrations.
-The pH of rainwater in Athens was measured between 4.5 and 5.5 during the period 1995-2000 [10].
+The city of Athens exhibits environmental conditions typical of an urban–industrial–marine environment.
+For that reason, a synthetic electrolyte representative of the wet precipitation in Athens city centre was produced in the lab, based on atmospheric pollution data collected in this particular geographical area in 1998 [13].
+This aqueous electrolyte mixture contained dissolved sulphates, nitrates, chlorides and carbonates at suitable concentrations.
+The pH of rainwater in Athens was measured as being between 4.5 and 5.5 during the period 1995–2000 [10].
 The synthetic electrolyte pH is on the upper limit of this range.
 The molar concentration of all ionic species and properties of the electrolyte are presented in Table 1.

 Computational analysis